Ivan kula: Archaeological Site

 The city is built on top of the volcanic cone, which is flattened.
 Tower has a height of 14 m, the sides ca 7.78 and 5.80 m, standing on Roman foundations, with 1.34 m thick walls of rough-cut blocks hourglass.
 On the north side of the tower rests on a medieval church with my 56 degree, razed to the ground.
 On the south side are the remains of the young building.

 Historical facts

-After the Battle of Kosovo, the city came under the rule of Despot Stefan Lazarevic 1412 years.
+After the Battle of Kosovo, the city came under the rule of Despot Stefan Lazarevic until 1412.

 Tradition

 From this fort are Ivan Kosančić and Milan Toplica, host of the upper and lower Toplica region passed over Trpeze (plateau on the mountain Radan), went to the Battle of Kosovo in 1389.
 Along with his blood brothers, Milan Toplica and Miloš Obilić belonged to the Knights - the dragon.